pytennessee/pytn-2019/_posts/2019-01-17-things-to-do-in-nashville.md

 ### Unique Museums and Monuments:
 * The Parthenon: A full scale replica of the Parthenon in Greece
 * The Frist Art Museum:  Van Gogh, Monet, Degas, and Their Times: The Mellon Collection of French Art will be the main exhibit the weekend of our conference.
-* Tootsie's and Robert's Western World: Historic country honky tonks: Tootsie's & Robert's.
+* Tootsie's and Robert's Western World: Historic country honky tonks
 * Country Music Hall of Fame: A museum dedicated to the history of country music
-* Lane Motor Museum: The largest European collection of cars and motorcycles in the United States.
+* Lane Motor Museum: The largest collection of European cars and motorcycles in the United States.

 ### Beer, Cider, and Cocktails:
 * Corsair Distillery: A local Nashville distiller of fine spirits